Your pet’s health is necessary for a long and happy life.

 Safer, Natural Alternatives

 There are so many natural and safe alternatives out there that you don’t have to rely on heavy-duty, toxic chemicals.
+Companies which provides pet friendly cleaning services also do use these as easily available substitutes for pet friendly products.
 Try these safer, natural solutions:

 Vinegar and baking soda work wonders on many simple messes around the house.

 Have a sink drain that needs to freshen up?
 Try using baking soda followed by vinegar (1:1 ratio), leaving it for 10 minutes, and then chasing it with boiling water.
 This can control odour and eliminate some common residue.
 If it’s a bathroom drain, use a mechanical hair removal tool or try a snake or plunger for stubborn clogs.

 For clean windows, ditch the commercial spray and use an old trick: spray dilute vinegar on windows and wipe clean with newspaper.
 It’s safe, cheap, and works!